-Measurement model
+Measurement Model

-We validated the measurements by following the standard procedures (Anderson and Gerbing, 1988).
+We validated the measurements by following the standard procedures (Anderson & Gerbing, 1988).
 First, for each of these constructs, we conducted a principal component factor analysis with varimax rotation.
-The results demonstrate that for each of the constructs, only the first eigenvalue is greater than one, leading support to the unidimensionality of these constructs (Anderson and Gerbing, 1988).
-Second, we conducted a confirmatory factor analysis by including five multi-item constructs previously proposed (i.e., outward activities, inward activities, inward gain, resource fungibility, and industry competition intensity).2 We then examined the fit to the data of the five-factor model in which the five latent variables were assessed by different sets of indicators.
-The measurement model fits the data well by demonstrating a series of good model fit indexes ($\chi^2 = 724.87$, d.f. = 314, CMIN/DF = 2.31, CFI = 0.91, RMSEA = 0.060).
+The results demonstrate that for each of the constructs, only the first eigenvalue is greater than one, leading support to the unidimensionality of these constructs (Anderson & Gerbing, 1988).
+Second, we conducted a confirmatory factor analysis by including five multi-item constructs previously proposed (i.e., outward activities, inward activities, inward gain, resource fungibility, and industry competition intensity).
+We then examined the fit to the data of the five-factor model in which the five latent variables were assessed by different sets of indicators.
+The measurement model fits the data well by demonstrating a series of good model fit indexes ($\chi^2 = 724.87$, Degree of Freedom (DF) = 314, Chi-Square (CMIN)/DF = 2.31, Comparative Fit Index (CFI) = 0.91, Root Mean Square Error of Approximation (RMSEA) = 0.060).

-Table 1 presents the standardized coefficient for each item, composite reliability, and average variance extracted (AVE) for each construct.
+Table 1 presents the standardized coefficients for each item, composite reliability, and average variance extracted (AVE) for each construct.
 The results show that the five latent variables perform well in terms of their convergent validity.
 Convergent validity was demonstrated through the statistical significance of the measurement model's parameter estimates using a Z-ratio.
-The Z-ratio is calculated by dividing the parameter estimate by its standard error (Widaman, 1985) and the Z-ratio greater than 1.96 is considered significant at the 0.05 level.
+The Z-ratio is calculated by dividing the parameter estimate by its standard error (Widaman, 1985) and the Z-ratio greater than 1.96 is considered significant at the .05 level.
 We also examined convergent validity through the size of factor loadings.
-All of the factor loadings are greater than 0.40, which provides support for convergent validity (Ford, MacCallum, and Tait, 1986).
-In addition, we calculated the AVE, which measures the amount of variance captured by a specific construct relative to the amount of variance attributable to the measurement model.
-In our measurement model, the AVEs for the constructs range from 0.5002 to 0.6212, all of which are above the 0.5 cut-off value (Fornell and Larcker, 1981).
+All of the factor loadings are greater than 0.40, showing support for convergent validity (Ford, MacCallum, & Tait, 1986).
+Further, we calculated the AVE, which measures the amount of variance captured by a specific construct relative to the amount of variance attributable to the measurement model.
+The AVEs for the constructs range from 0.5002 to 0.6212, all of which are above the 0.5 cut-off value (Fornell & Larcker, 1981).
 Finally, we calculated the composite reliability for each latent variable by dividing the squared sum of the individual standardized loadings by the sum of the variance of their error terms and the squared sum of the individual standardized loadings.
 The value of composite reliability ranges from 0.80 to 0.92, which all exceed the threshold value of 0.70 (Nunnally, 1978).
 These results suggest that the measurement model shows adequate internal consistency, indicating strong convergent validity.